Azim04/Movie_Recommendation_System/README.md

     docker images

-  After the image is created, run the container using this image: <br>
+  After the image is created, run the container in detached mode on port 8000 using the above built image: <br>

     docker run -d -p 8000:8000 movie_recommendation_system